Litetoken/Litetokens/README.md

 ### Burn

-Balances in Bluejudy’s native currency, ‘XBJ’, will be initialised by ‘burning’ worldcoins in miners’ fees during a particular period of time using the a **burn** message type.
-The number of XBJ earned per worldcoin is calculated
+Balances in Czarcraft’s native currency, ‘DLA’, will be initialised by ‘burning’ litecoins in miners’ fees during a particular period of time using the a **burn** message type.
+The number of DLA earned per litecoin is calculated
 thus:

-	XBJ_EARNED = WDC_BURNED * (1000 * (1 + .5 * ((END_BLOCK - CURRENT_BLOCK) / (END_BLOCK - START_BLOCK))
+	DLA_EARNED = LTC_BURNED * (1000 * (1 + .5 * ((END_BLOCK - CURRENT_BLOCK) / (END_BLOCK - START_BLOCK))

 `END_BLOCK` is the block after which the burn period is over (**block #283810**) and `START_BLOCK` is the block with which the burn period begins (**block #278310**).
-The earlier the burn, the better the price, which may be between 1000 and 1500 XBJ/WDC.
+The earlier the burn, the better the price, which may be between 1000 and 1500 DLA/LTC.

 Burn messages have precisely the string ‘ProofOfBurn’ stored in the `OP_RETURN` output.